drusho/webscrape_youtube/README.md

 ## About the Data

-Perform webscrapping of the _Top 10 Tech Channels_ on Youtube using _[Selenium](https://selenium-python.readthedocs.io/)_ (an automated browser (driver) controlled using python, which is often used in webscraping and web testing).
-The youtube channels that were to scrapped were determined using a __[Top 10 Tech Youtubers](https://blog.bit.ai/top-tech-youtubers/)__ list from blog.bit.ai.
+Perform web scraping of the _Top 10 Tech Channels_ on Youtube using _[Selenium](https://selenium-python.readthedocs.io/)_ (an automated browser (driver) controlled using python, which is often used in web scraping and web testing).
+The youtube channels to be scrapped were determined using a __[Top 10 Tech Youtubers](https://blog.bit.ai/top-tech-youtubers/)__ list from blog.bit.ai.
 Scraping included:
-* Channel Names
+* Channel names
-* Number of Subscribers per Channel
+* Number of subscribers per channel
-* Data from Most Popular Videos per Channel:
+* Data from most popular videos per channel included:
-	* Video Titles
+	* Video titles
-	* Posting Date of Video
+	* Posting date
-	* Number of Views
+	* Number of views

+The average number of videos per channel was around 200.
+In total, the data from 1629 videos was scrapped.
+All data was saved to a CSV file to aid in further analyze on a Google Colab notebook.
 <br>

 ## Resources